Notalib/nativescript-accessibility-ext/README.md

 This is to give the user more information about the value of a field.
 For instance a `Slider` would normally have a value between 0-100%, but if the Slider represents time, you can give the user better information about the value.

+#### Attribute: View.accessibilityHint (iOS)
+Describes the result of performing an action on the view.

+Should only be provided if the result isn't obvious from the label.

 #### Attribute: View.accessibilityIdentifier (iOS)
 Set the elements unique accessibilityIdentifier.
 Important note: